radiantlogic-v8/documentation-new/documentation/use-cases/radiantone-servicenow-integration.md

 u.
 A pop-up notification will show with the status of the operation.
 If there are any issues, additional information will be provided to assist with troubleshooting.

+### 4. Create a Cache for Namespace

+Namespace caching is a way to detect and optimize access and changes to the target system.
+ServiceNow data can be accessed without a cache being created, which is referred to as a “Proxy” connection.
+This just means all queries and operations are run against ServiceNow directly when initiated.
+Depending on your organizational needs, this may be sufficient.
+However, implementing a cache improves performance by optimizing data access and staying synchronized with changes detected in the source (ServiceNow).
+Cache can be configured to update through either a 'Periodic Refresh' or in 'Real-Time.'
+Cached data is stored in the RadiantOne Universal Directory, known as the HDAP store.

+a.